How to Automate Fastio Workspace Provisioning with GitLab CI

 2. Configure GitLab CI/CD Variables

-Store your Fast.io API token securely in GitLab.
+Store your Fastio credentials securely in GitLab.
 Go to your repository settings, select CI/CD, and expand the Variables section.
-Add a new variable named FASTIO_API_TOKEN.
-Mark it as "Masked" so it does not appear in job logs, and "Protected" if you only want the token exposed to protected branches and tags.
+Add FASTIO_API_TOKEN for the API key and FASTIO_ORG_ID for the organization ID used in workspace creation.
+Mark both as "Masked" so they do not appear in job logs, and "Protected" if you only want them exposed to protected branches and tags.

 3. Prepare Your Agent Tooling